Stress, depression or anxiety account for 55% of all working days lost due to work-related ill health.

 About this course

-Mental Health is a serious subject.
-Nearly two-thirds of people say that they have experienced mental ill-health.
-In fact, the HSE report that mental ill-health (specifically stress, depression or anxiety) is now accountable for over 50% of all working days lost and 51% of work-related ill health in 2019/20.
+Nearly two-thirds of people say that they have experienced a mental health problem.
+The HSE reports that mental ill-health (specifically stress, depression or anxiety) is now accountable for over 50% of all working days lost and 51% of work-related ill health in 2019/20.

-This course raises awareness, it explains how to approach mental health and remove stigma; and also provides simple tools, tips, and ideas for day-to-day wellbeing management (for yourself and others).
+Our Mental Health Awareness course raises awareness, explaining how to approach mental health and remove stigma while also providing simple tools, tips, and ideas for managing wellbeing at work (for yourself and others).
 It’s also a fantastic supporting tool for organisations looking to achieve compliance with the new ISO 45003 standard.

-Happy staff equal healthier, more productive, and more successful staff.
-Put simply, good mental health is a win-win for every employee and their organisation.
+Happy staff equals healthier, more productive, and more successful staff.
+Put simply, good mental health is a win-win for every employee and their organisation!

 Download our free white paper on mental ill-health in UK workplaces & ISO 45003 & wellbeing at work.